Body Problems of Tesla Model X - part 1

 On 03/13/2026, while driving my 2020 Tesla Model X at approximately 65 mph on a freeway, the front hood (frunk lid) suddenly flew open without warning and slammed into the windshield.
 The hood rotated upward violently and struck the windshield completely blocking the driver’s forward visibility.
 This created an immediate safety hazard while traveling at highway speed.
 Prior to the incident there were no warning messages or alerts displayed on the vehicle screen indicating that the hood was open or improperly latched.
 Tesla vehicles normally provide a dashboard and a sound alert if the hood is not properly latched before driving.
 No such warning occurred.
 The vehicle’s front camera recorded the incident.
 The video does not show any hood movement or flutter prior to the failure, suggesting that the hood was fully closed before the event.
 After the incident, Tesla service personnel inspected the vehicle.
 The technician stated that the hood may not have been properly latched prior to driving.
 However: the vehicle gave no dashboard warning no hood movement or vibration was visible prior to the event the hood opened suddenly and violently rather than gradually if the secondary latch alone had been holding the hood, some hood movement or vibration would normally be expected prior to full release.
 Safety concern a hood opening at highway speed that: occurs without warning results in complete loss of forward visibility presents a severe safety risk to the driver and surrounding traffic.
 This type of failure could easily cause a high-speed crash.
 Video evidence of the incident [xxx] information redacted pursuant to the freedom of information act (foia), 5 u.
 S. C. 552(b)(6).

-all problems of the 2020 Tesla Model X
+7 Body problem of the 2024 Tesla Model X

 Approximately one to two months ago, the driver-side front door latch on my 2017 Tesla Model X malfunctioned and prevented me from exiting the vehicle through the driver door.
 I first attempted to open the door using the manual interior door handle (manual mechanical release), but the door did not unlatch.
 I then attempted to open the door using the electronic door release, but it also failed to open the door.
 When attempting the electronic release, the door actuator clicked multiple times but the door did not open.
 Even while pushing outward on the door while activating the release, the latch would not disengage.
 Because the driver door would not open using either the manual or electronic release mechanisms, I exited the vehicle through the passenger side door.
 Later, after applying significant pressure to the driver door and repeatedly attempting to open it, the door eventually opened.
 Tesla service has indicated that earlier front door latch assemblies require a retrofit and that both front doors must be retrofitted.
 I was given an estimated cost of approximately $1,500 or more for the latch retrofit plus an estimated diagnostic fee of approximately $200 or more.
 I am concerned this represents a safety defect involving failure of both the electronic and manual door release mechanisms, which prevented normal occupant egress through the driver door.

-all problems of the 2017 Tesla Model X
+See all problems of the 2017 Tesla Model X 🔎.

 Water entered the passenger cabin of my vehicle during normal rain exposure while the vehicle was parked overnight.
 The failure occurred at the roof glass/seal system, allowing rainwater to intrude into the interior behind the second-row seating area and soak the carpet and underlying padding.
 This resulted in persistent moisture and a strong musty odor inside the cabin, consistent with microbial growth and mold risk.
 The condition affects interior air quality and poses a potential health risk to vehicle occupants, particularly children or passengers seated in the rear.
 Prolonged moisture inside the cabin also raises safety concerns related to corrosion and possible impact to electrical components, sensors, and restraint systems routed through the interior floor area.
 The condition substantially impairs safe and normal vehicle use.
 The presence of moisture and microbial odor makes the vehicle unsuitable for passenger transport and creates uncertainty regarding the integrity of interior and electrical systems.
 The issue was inspected and confirmed by the manufacturer’s authorized service center.
 The service center documented that water intrusion occurred through failed or missing sealant around the roof/door glass assembly and confirmed saturation of interior carpet and padding.
 The manufacturer recommended replacement of interior padding for safety reasons but declined responsibility due to the vehicle being outside the basic warranty period.
 There were no warning lamps or messages prior to discovery.
 The issue was identified after rain exposure when wet carpet and odor were observed.
 The problem is reproducible under rain conditions.
 The vehicle is available for inspection upon request.

-all problems of the 2018 Tesla Model X
+10 Body problem of the 2023 Tesla Model X

 Vehicle: 2023 Tesla Model X component: power-operated doors / door latching (auto-close / “cinch” close) incident type: finger pinch injury during powered door closing summary of incident: while using my 2023 Tesla Model X, a powered door closing sequence resulted in a finger pinch injury.
 The door appeared to close normally and then performed an additional “cinch”/pull-in motion to fully latch.
 During this final motion, my thumb was caught in a very narrow gap and was pinched.
 There was no adequate pinch detection/anti-pinch reversal before contact and compression occurred.
 The gap was extremely small, leaving little time to react.
 Injury: thumb crush injury with immediate blood under the nail (subungual hematoma), swelling, and altered sensation/numbness.
 I obtained medical evaluation and an x-ray, which showed no fracture.
 A splint was prescribed to protect the thumb.
 Safety concern: this is a significant pinch hazard because the powered closing/cinching can occur quickly and unexpectedly, and the door does not reliably detect or reverse when a finger is in the closing path.
 This presents a risk of more severe injury (fracture, nail-bed injury, nerve damage), especially for children.
 When it happened / conditions: normal use, low speed/parked. (add date/time/location if you want. ) the incident occurred during the final powered latch/close step (“close then push/pull for full close”).
 What I want investigated / remedy requested: request NHTSA to investigate the Model X powered door closing/cinching behavior and pinch detection effectiveness, including whether there are known blind spots or missing/insufficient anti-pinch protections.
 Recommend Tesla provide a software update or hardware change to improve pinch detection/reversal and/or limit cinch force/speed, and provide clearer warnings/settings to prevent unexpected powered closure.

-all problems of the 2023 Tesla Model X
+11 Body problem of the 2020 Tesla Model X

 I am submitting information regarding repair access and repair estimate concerns involving a Tesla vehicle after a collision.
 During an insurance claim handled by Tesla insurance company, a repair estimate from a Tesla-preferred repair facility was used to declare the vehicle a total loss.
 However, a manufacturer-owned repair facility estimate would be significantly lower and could make the vehicle repairable.
 When I attempted to obtain an inspection and estimate from a Tesla manufacturer repair facility, the appointment was cancelled after communication between the insurance company and the repair facility.
 This prevented me from obtaining a competing repair estimate.
 Because Tesla operates the vehicle manufacturing, repair network, and insurance services within the same ecosystem, I am submitting this information for review regarding potential impacts on repair access, repairability, and consumer choice.